diamonddelt/aws-solutions-architect-associate-prep/ec2/notes.md

 ## What does EC2 provide

-- "Elastic Compute Cloud" - resizable compute in the cloud
+- "`Elastic Compute Cloud`" - resizable compute in the cloud; virtual machines in the cloud
 - Allows developers to build fault tolerant apps and isolate from common failure points.
 Allows the use of VPCs, load balancers, and security ACLs

 ## What are the pricing options?